Seat Cover Installation Guide:

 The tracks of the seats allow the seat to move forward and back, so make sure you don't route the straps in the travel path of these tracks.
 You'll also need to stay clear of the screw assemblies of the two power seat motors.
 These screw assemblies turn to tilt the driver seat and make it travel back and forth.

 It's best to familiarize yourself with your seats before the installation.
-Grab a flashlight and take a look under the seats.
+Grab a flashlight and look under the seats.
 Locate the tracks and motors.
 It may help to operate the controls of the seats.
 That way, you can check for areas to avoid when you're routing the straps.
 If you choose to operate the seats, make sure you keep your hands out of the way.
 You don't want a painful hand-pinch!